214-736-9365 info@electwellness.com

 Plastic packaging, processing equipment, and food additives all increase the likelihood of plastic contamination.

-Switch to: fresh, whole foods prepared at home whenever possible—something our wellness clients are already great at!
+Switch to: fresh, whole foods prepared at home whenever possible, something our clients are already great at!

 The Bigger Picture: Wellness Is More Than Exercise